 There are many ways to get involved with Tarrant County Education Foundation.
 Attend one of our events, become a member, or volunteer your time.
 We'd love to have you on team

 Your contribution can make a big difference in the lives of those we serve.
-Donate today to help support our scholarship mission.
+Donate today to help support our art and scholarship mission.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.